jbrown1618/vector/docs/api/vector.mean.md

 ## mean() function

-Calcualtes the mean of the values in the vector `x`
+Calculates the mean of the values in the vector `x`

 <b>Signature:</b>